Leverage home equity without refinancing

 What is a home equity loan?

 Smart uses for a home equity loan include debt consolidation, home improvements, paying for college, and starting a business.
-These types of loans aren’t typically recommended for luxury items, vacations, or risky real estate investments.
+These loans aren’t typically recommended for luxury items, vacations, or risky real estate investments.

-How does a home equity loan work?
+How do home equity loans work?

 Home equity loans differ from home equity lines of credit (HELOCs), which allow borrowers to access a line of credit on an as-needed basis.
 They’re also different from cash-out refinancing, which replaces an existing mortgage with a new one.

 Since you’re taking another loan against the property, home equity loans are also known as second mortgages.
 Your primary mortgage remains as the “first lien,” and your second mortgage is the “junior lien.”
-If you sell the home before repaying a home equity loan, you’ll pay off the balance with proceeds from the sale.
+If you sell the property before repaying a home equity loan, you’ll pay off the balance with proceeds from the sale.

 How much of a home equity loan can I get?

-The amount of money you can borrow with a home equity loan depends on how much equity you’ve built up in your home and what you own on your primary mortgage.
+The amount of money you can borrow with a home equity loan depends on how much equity you’ve built up in your property and what you own on your primary mortgage.
 Most lenders cap your combined loan-to-value ratio (CLTV) around 80%.
-This means that your primary mortgage and your home equity loan together can’t be more than 80% of the home’s value.
+This means that your primary mortgage and home equity loan together can’t be more than 80% of the home’s value.

-- Home value: $400,000
+• Home value: $400,000

-- Maximum combined loan amount: $320,000 (80% of value)
+• Maximum combined loan amount: $320,000 (80% of value)

-- Existing mortgage balance: $150,000
+• Existing mortgage balance: $150,000

-- Maximum home equity loan: $170,000 (maximum CLTV minus existing mortgage)
+• Maximum home equity loan: $170,000 (maximum CLTV minus existing mortgage)

 The amount you can borrow also depends on your credit score, interest rate, and debt-to-income ratio (DTI).